husamdev/TotersChat/README.md

 ```
 pod install
 ```
-Then open TotersChat.xcworkspace and run
+Then open 'TotersChat.xcworkspace' and run